jasongrimes/fretboardfoundation/about.md

 layout: page
 ---

-This site is a tool for creating and sharing a book I’m slowly writing:
-_Fretboard Foundation: Practical building blocks for intermediate guitarists_.
+This site is a tool for creating and sharing a book I’m slowly writing called _Fretboard Foundation: Practical building blocks for intermediate guitarists_.

 See the [preface](preface) for more about the book,